 Priority arises between securities.
 The question is to what extent does the debt secured by the one have priority over the debt secured by the other?
 Logically, the answer is not necessarily that the one ranks entirely ahead of the other.
 There can be layers of debt sandwiched alternately.
-If there are three securities it is quite possible for a misdrafted law or priority agreement to provide that a debt owed to S1 has priority over a debt owed to S2, that a debt owed to S2 has priority over a debt owed to S3 has priority over a debt owed to S1.
+If there are three securities it is quite possible for a misdrafted law or priority agreement to provide that a debt owed to S_1 has priority over a debt owed to S_2 , that a debt owed to S_2 has priority over a debt owed to S_3 and that a debt owed to S_3 has priority over a debt owed to S_1 .
 Sensible legislation or priority agreements will prevent this.